 - Create an infographic on the topic covered in your episode or an Instagram Reel that you can post.
 After publishing the infographic or video, conduct a survey in Stories to see what listeners think about that particular topic.

-- Create a carousel with tidbits to remember from the episode in images or in a video that you can post on LinkedIn or Facebook.
+- Create a post with tidbits to remember from the episode in images or in a video that you can upload on LinkedIn or Facebook.

 4 – Audiograms